Countly/countly-sdk-documentation/unity/current.md

 <pre>Dictionary&lt;string, object&gt; segmentation = <strong>new</strong> Dictionary&lt;string, object&gt;{<br>{ "Action", "click"}<br>};<br><br><strong>await</strong> countly.CrashReports.SendCrashReportAsync(ex.Message, ex.StackTrace, LogType.Exception, segmentation, false); </pre>
 <h2 id="h_01HABTZ314FEB9WM3P718TVMHY" class="anchor-heading">Crash breadcrumbs</h2>
 <p>
   Throughout your app, you can leave crash breadcrumbs.
-They are shory logs<span>&nbsp;that </span>would describe the previous steps that were taken in your app before the crash.
+They are short logs<span>&nbsp;that </span>would describe the previous steps that were taken in your app before the crash.
 After a crash happens, they will be sent together with the crash report.
 </p>